fossas/faktory-plugins/README.md

 ```
 [metrics]
 enabled = true # enables this plugin
-namespace = "jobs" # changes the prefix for the metric from `jobs.` to the value specified
 tags = ["tag1:value1", "tag2:value2"] # tags passed to datadog on every metric
 ```